Donate Now Via

 Email us and we'll send you an address to which you can send your check

 Please seriously consider giving at least $50 to the project.
 Along with the $10 bonus from the "Square Cash" app, that will make it $60.
 And, we are not asking for a continuing financial commitment - only a one time gift of $50 or more.

 We here at In Layman's Terms are happy to continue to bring you completely free content via our podcast.
 We have done this for going on five years now.

-Our hope is that you will return the favor, not to us, but to the people of the village of Tabaka, Kenya and fully fund this well project.
+Our hope is that you will return the favor, not to us, but to the people and students of Kibos Hope Academy and fully fund this well project.

-After much research, we are set to install a permanent and professionally drilled fresh water well for the village of Tabaka-Kissi, Kenya.
+After much research, we are set to install a permanent and professionally drilled fresh water well for Kibos Hope Academy in Kisumu, Kenya.

 One thing that bedevils American charitable organizations is the fact that they often have to pay salaries and expenses to individuals and organiztions who are facilitating that charity full-time.

 Not so with us here at "In Layman's Terms".

 No one will benefit from this financially except those we are trying to help.
 We will not make profit from poverty.
 Virtually 100% of the funds we will raise for this project will go to individuals, organizations, and businesses in the country of Kenya.

 Additionally, many charitable organizations end up doing more harm than good in their efforts due to the fact that they are not directly connected to the individuals on the ground.
 Our efforts here have been born from months of discussion with the leaders of those directly connected with this project.
 We're not guessing about what will help.
 We know because this fresh water well is what has been requested by the people there.